amirouche/nomunofu/src/arew/scheme/load.md

 ### `(load filename [environment])`

-It is an error if filename is not a string.
+It is an error if `filename` is not a string.

-An implementation-dependent operation is used to transform filename into the name of an existing file containing Scheme source code.
-The load procedure reads expressions and definitions from the file and evaluates them sequentially in the environment specified by environment-specifier.
-If environment-specifier is omitted, (interaction-environment) is assumed.
+An implementation-dependent operation is used to transform `filename` into the name of an existing file containing Scheme source code.
+The `load` procedure reads expressions and definitions from the file and evaluates them sequentially in the environment specified by `environment`.
+If `environment` is omitted, `(interaction-environment)` is assumed.

 It is unspecified whether the results of the expressions are printed.
-The load procedure does not affect the values returned by current-input-port and current-output-port.
+The `load` procedure does not affect the values returned by `current-input-port` and `current-output-port`.
 It returns an unspecified value.